Shivakumar-Narayanan/Percolation/README.md

 # Percolation
-Estimation of the percolation threshold via Monte Carlo Simulation
+Estimation of the percolation threshold for an n*n grid via Monte Carlo Simulation
 Part of Algorithms - Part-1, Princeton University

 Percolation.
 Given a composite systems comprised of randomly distributed insulating and metallic materials: what fraction of the materials need to be metallic so that the